Matrix calculation with NumPy

 (5, 4)

-Keep in mind that to resize matrices, the number of items in the new shape must have the same number of items as the original shape.
+It is important to note that when resizing arrays, the number of items in the new shape must match the number of items in the original shape.

-That is, in the previous example, the first matrix had 20 items (2x2x4), and the new matrix has 20 items (5x4).
-What we cannot do is resize it to a matrix of size (3, 4), as there would be a total of 12 items.
+That is, in the previous example, the first array had 20 items (2x2x4), and the new array has 20 items (5x4).
+What we cannot do is resize it to an array of size (3, 4), since there would be a total of 12 items.

 arr_reshape = arr.reshape(3, 4)